MilesCranmer/SymbolicRegression.jl/CITATION.md

 # Citing

-To cite PySR or SymbolicRegression.jl, please use the following BibTeX entry:
+To cite SymbolicRegression.jl or PySR, please use the following BibTeX entry:

 ```bibtex
 @misc{cranmerInterpretableMachineLearning2023,